visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Bulk update category

 - Select transactions to be updated by clicking the checkbox, you will see the new button will appear to mass update the fields
 - Click on Change Category.
-Carefully select this operation.
+Select the tye type of transactions you want to bulk apply to e.g. Income, Expense.
+If you have both then you must repeat this process.
 - The software will automatically detect the same party and ask you to change their category too.
   ![Bulk update category](https://github.com/user-attachments/assets/34cc08cb-c9fe-4e8f-8c0f-7eb62f2d5165)